5argon/GrooveCoasterController/README.md

 - (-) Increased latency.
 About -2.5/60 ~ -3.5/60 sec more in the calibration option from what you played on the keyboard.
 More compensation makes ad-lib notes annoying since it is key sounded and cannot be turned off.
 - (-) You might miss left side for the right side as you slide around because there is no physical separation between the areas.
 However the code correctly handle the case when you push at the left side and drag to the right, it will not activate the right booster and continues to drag the left booster.
 - (-) Scratch note must be done in a circular motion as returning to the center deactivate the note (the real arcade booster can do left-right for scratches)

+## About latency in general

+Also this game seems to has serious latency problem by default, [read my review](https://steamcommunity.com/id/5argon/recommended/744060).
+The "game" that has less latency I mentioned in the review for example, like O2Jam and Lunatic Rave 2/Beatoraja.
+I wish dev could do better than this.

 # For contributors